lovelysystems/lovely-editor/README.md

 within "App Example" you will see a variety of possibilities on what you are able to use the component for.
 For example within "Menu and Quill Block Editor" there is an example-menu included to quickly add different editor-types (eg.
-Richtext, Images, etc.) to the application.
+Richtext, CodeMirror, etc.) to the application.
 It is also possible to use the same editor-type several times.

 ###### Example with two Editors and an Example-Menu to add additional Editors